oseiskar/black-hole/README.md

 ### System requirements

-The simulation needs a decent GPU and recent variant of Chrome or Firefox to run smoothly.
+The simulation needs a decent GPU and a recent variant of Chrome or Firefox to run smoothly.
 In addition to changing simulation quality from the GUI, frame rate can be increased by shrinking the browser window and/or reducing screen resolution.
 Disabling the planet from the GUI also increases frame rate.

 Example: runs 30+ fps at resolution 1920 x 1080 in Chrome 48 on a Linux desktop with GeForce GTX 750 Ti and "high" simulation quality